 After making waves with his debut album SCUM> and the seven-track CIVIL DISORDER, RAT BOY has teamed up with Tim Armstrong to produce his new album titled INTERNATIONALLY UNKNOWN.
-The 12-track collection will be released on January 25th via Parlophone and Armstrong’s Hellcat Records label.
+The 12-track collection is available now via Parlophone and Armstrong’s Hellcat Records label.

 RAT BOY first found Armstrong’s punk/hip-hop band The Transplants in his father’s record collection, and subsequently delved into his back catalog with Rancid and Operation Ivy.
 RAT BOY had repeatedly mentioned his admiration of Armstrong in interviews, which led to the L.A. punk veteran discovering the young Essex upstart.

 Separated by 30 years of age and the Atlantic Ocean, RAT BOY and Armstrong sound like the very definition of an odd couple.
 But they immediately connected on their first phone call, through a shared love for mixing the visceral energy of punk with hip-hop beats.
 In many ways, it’s hardly surprising: both musicians share similar influences and often reflect on their upbringing in their lyrics.